P0456 Code: Evaporative Emission System Small Leak Detected

 If you are having a hard time locating the evaporative emission system leak, running a smoke test can be beneficial.
 You can either buy a smoke tester to run a test or consider taking your vehicle into a shop to run a smoke test to help identify the location of the leak.

-If the location of the leak is too difficult to identify and repair Prudence may indicate having a professional shop diagnose to confirm the leak.
-Solutions for the P0456 code on a Ford vehicle might not be the same as a Dodge and these fixes may work for many sizes but may not work of for all.
+If the location of the leak is too difficult to identify and repair, Prudence may indicate having a professional shop diagnose the leak.
+Solutions for the P0456 code on a Ford vehicle might not be the same as those on a Dodge, and these fixes may work for many sizes but may not work for all.

 Ways to prevent the P0456 code